arpanmkjee/react-boilerplate-tv/README.md

 Its very simple to get started using this boilerplate

-Step 1: Clone this repo
+* Step 1: Clone this repo
-Step 2: Run the following command in your terminal "npm run setup && npm start"
+* Step 2: Run the following command in your terminal <b>"npm run setup && npm start"</b>

 This initializes a new project with this boilerplate.
 Deletes the current git history, installs the dependencies, initializes a new repository and starts the project on localhost:3000